muecke87/conventions/docs/db.md

 ## Documenting Code
 * Use standard SQL comments like '-- '.
-* Use the following doc blo for functions:
+* Use the following doc block for functions:
 ```
 --
 -- STORED PROCEDURE